 Distinctive aspects of Dulwich Village include the hanging baskets from cast iron posts, traditional fingerpost signposts, white wooden posts, and the Old Graveyard in Dulwich Village.

 Dulwich Village benefits from a selection of small independent and boutique shops.
-Dulwich enjoys close proximity to the centre of the London (approximately 5 miles from Trafalgar Square) yet with the peacefulness and serenity of a leafy Home Counties parish.
+Dulwich enjoys close proximity to the centre of London (approximately 5 miles from Trafalgar Square) yet with the peacefulness and serenity of a leafy Home Counties parish.

 West Dulwich is the part of Dulwich to the west of where Dulwich College is situated and has some very attractive residential roads and a small shopping parade at the junction of Park Hall Road and Croxted Road.